sqpat/RealDOOM/README.md

 ## Progress of 16-bit build
- - Update!
-Fixed a number of bugs, mostly around pointer arithmetic.
-Timedemos can play, but play wrong. the video is also all wrong.
-But the game is sort of running in 16 bit mode!
-This was great progress after a long time with no progress and mysterious crashes.
-There are going to be many bugs to fix, but it's a lot better than figuring out memory corruption.
+ - More bugfixing going on.
+There have been a lot of pointer and arithmetic bugs - for example, i had to replace abs with labs everywhere, the cosine and sine lookup tables had issues, and fixing each one of these gets the 16 bit engine a little bit closer to working properly as I've been debugging things.
+ - Things are very slow right now - a couple seconds per frame, but theres a lot of debugging code in there, and some other issues.
+Once things are accurate, im sure I can rip stuff out and itll change from a few seconds per frame to a few frames per seconds.